bernardoseven/Sample-App/README.md

 form_for, wich takes in an active record object and constructs a form using the object's attributes.
 For this we must create an instance variable in def new method in user controller.
 **********************************
+Server:
+The server ruby on rails uses, WEBrick, is not good at handling traffic, so for production purposes, we need to change the default server for another one pretty good at handling traffic.
+We are going to use Puma, an http server.
+We need to add a gem to the gemfile called puma, version 2.11.1.
+Then, we must run bundle install, after this, we need to create a file in the config folder called puma.rb, i put the code in that file neccesary to run puma, the last step is to create a Procfile in the root directory of the app with some code too.
 **********************************
 * All the relevant information, comments and tecniques i'm learning about rails can be found
 * in application.html.erb, pages_controller_test.rb,